 Has the stress already begun?
 Do you find yourself using every spare moment to Google things like ‘best educational toy for a 5 year old’ or ‘easy holiday appetizer recipes’?
 Have you already left at least one store empty-handed because you didn’t have time to wait in the line that snaked all the way out the door?
-Does your holiday to-do list already feel like a hopeless endeavor even though it’s only the first week of December?
+Does your holiday to-do list already feel like a hopeless endeavor even though it’s not even the first week of December yet?

 As we enter the holiday season, we may find ourselves worried about making lists, planning menus, and squeezing budgets.
 Often, our focus is pulled in so many directions that it can be easy to lose sight of what Christmas is really about.
 We know that it’s not about parties or sweets or shopping or lists, but how can we ensure that we don’t get swept away by the commercialization and busyness of season?